ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 # Daily Logbook for Zara Z
 ___________________________________________________________________________________________________________

-## 11 July: Understanding [Paper about snow cover](https://github.com/ESR-LSRI/MtBakerClimate/blob/main/docs/references/Lundquist_Lott_Tsnow_2008WR007035.pdf), introduction to research questions
+## 11 July: Understanding [paper about snow cover](https://github.com/ESR-LSRI/MtBakerClimate/blob/main/docs/references/Lundquist_Lott_Tsnow_2008WR007035.pdf), introduction to research questions

 ### Understanding "Using inexpensive temperature sensors to monitor the duration and heterogeneity of snow-covered areas"
 Near-surface soil usually experience diurnal (read: daytime) temperature changes, but not when it is covered by a layer of snow (serves as insulator, and sends infrared light back to space).
 Thus, sensors placed in near-surface soil can indirectly measure snow cover using temperature data by analyzing the time elapsed between periods of diurnal temperature changes combined with air temperature record and snow melt data.